jbcodeforce/tvpt-docs/docs/patterns/cqrs/index.md

 An application accesses data both to read and to modify it.
 The primitive data tasks are often expressed as create, read, update, and delete (CRUD); using them is known as CRUDing the data.
 Application code often does not make much distinction between the tasks; individual operations may mix reading the data with changing the data as needed.

 This simple approach works well when all clients of the data can use the same structure and contention is low.
 A single domain model can manage the data, make it accessible as domain objects, and ensure updates maintain its consistency.
-However, this approach becomes inadaquate when different clients want different views across multiple sets of data, when the data is too widely used, and/or when multiple clients updating the data my unknowlingly conflict with each other.
+However, this approach becomes inadequate when different clients want different views across multiple sets of data, when the data is too widely used, and/or when multiple clients updating the data my unknowingly conflict with each other.

 For example, in a microservices architecture, each microservice should store and manage its own data, but a user interface may need to display data from several microservices.
 A query that gathers bits of data from multiple sources can be inefficient (time and bandwidth consumed accessing multiple data sources, CPU consumed transforming data, memory consumed by intermediate objects) and must be repeated each time the data is accessed.